tastenwerk/ioco-pagedesigner/README.md

 # Philosophy

-Every tinies web content is a WebBit.
-Not every single html tag, but semantic logical content.
-A WebBit is a visual element, let's say a text block, a navigation bar or an image gallery.
-You can create such bits - as many as you like - and use them whereever and how often you like, place them inside each other, lock them for editors and version control them (if implemented in the backend).
+Every <div> block is a WebBit.
+A WebBit is a structural connected to a plugin, which decides the view, control mechanism and maybe also access level of the webbit.
+A webpage consists of one or many WebBits.
+A WebBit can be reused as a libary item, a WebPage can be configured as a template.
+If a new webpage is created, WebBits of the chosen WebPage are copied into the new WebPage, so you get a fully designed (and text-filled) Webpage.

+# Features

+* CRUD webpages
+* multilingual support
+* revision support (must be maintained on serverside)
+* highly adaptable plugin system

+# Who uses it?

+Well, we at TASTENWERK.
+Our clients can be found on our webpage's portfolio site.
+Our own Website is run by ioco, ioco-web and iocoPageDesigner.

 # Installation

 ## Quick standalone starting:

-    git clone git@github.com:tastenwerk/iopagedesigner.git
+    git clone git@github.com:tastenwerk/ioco-pagedesigner.git

 copy over the /demo folder to a local or remote web server and run it.
 You will be provided with a demo marked up page which does not store but gives you the opportunity to play around with WebBits.

-## Install with nodejs:
+## Install with nodejs (not yet):

     npm install ioco-pagedesigner